Matrix Decomposition-Based Approach to Estimate the STARTS Model: Introduction

 It is estimated that more than 30,000 longitudinal studies are published annually worldwide, and this number is expected to continue increasing (Usami, 2026).
 Among this massive volume of research, a substantial proportion aims to examine longitudinal relations among variables—that is, the dynamics of change over time.
 Particularly in psychology, growing attention has been directed toward modeling within-person relations while simultaneously accounting for the influence of stable individual differences by modeling stable traits (or, unit effects) as latent variables.
 For example, in personality research, analysis models often assume the existence of stable traits to evaluate the long-term stability and short-term variability of personality characteristics such as extraversion and neuroticism using longitudinal data.
 The widespread adoption of the random intercept cross-lagged panel model (RI-CLPM; Hamaker, Kuiper, \& Grasman, 2015), which aims to examine reciprocal within-person relations among variables, is emblematic of this trend.

 On the other hand, psychology has long employed models that explicitly incorporate measurement error in addition to stable traits, such as the stable trait–autoregressive trait–state (STARTS) model (Kenny \& Zautra, 1995, 2001).
-This model, which is more general and is expected to be more closely aligned with the realities of psychological measurement, was proposed earlier than the RI-CLPM and continues to be widely used across various domains of psychological research today.
+This model, which is more general and is expected to be more closely aligned with the realities of psychological measurement, was proposed earlier than the RI-CLPM and continues to be widely used across various domains of psychological research, including educational, personality, clinical, and developmental psychology.
+Whereas the RI-CLPM is typically formulated as a bivariate model involving two variables ($x$ and $y$), with primary interest in examining their reciprocal relations, the STARTS model is often formulated as a univariate model focusing on a single variable ($y$).
 The STARTS model decomposes individual differences in measurements across time into three sources of variation: a time-invariant stable component (i.e., stable traits factor), a time-varying autoregressive component (i.e., within-person fluctuations), and an occasion-specific state component (i.e., measurement error).
 For example, Dicke et al. (2022) examined changes in Australian school principals’ emotional exhaustion (i.e., burnout) using longitudinal data ($N$ = 5,509; $T$= 8) analyzed with the STARTS model.
 Their results demonstrated that the variance in principals’ emotional exhaustion was distributed almost evenly between a persistent autoregressive component (reflecting within-person fluctuations) and a stable trait component (reflecting stable traits factor), with a somewhat smaller portion attributable to occasion-specific fluctuations (reflecting measurement error).
 Furthermore, variability in these structural profiles was found to be primarily linked to individual attributes of the principals—such as years of experience and gender—rather than work-related contextual factors (e.g., school type or educational stage).

+In light of the recent proliferation of intensive longitudinal data (ILD; e.g., McNeish \& Hamaker, 2020), further applications of the STARTS model—as well as its extended variants—are expected in the near future.
+Relatedly, Nestler and Humberg (2024) showed that the STARTS model can be formulated as a mixed-effects model and estimated using the \texttt{nlme} package in R. Nestler et al (2025) embeded the single- and multiple-indicator STARTS model within the dynamic SEM framework.